 Having an alternative residence in Malta is a smart investment for families interested in having a base in Europe.
 This, in turn, grants families a safe harbour, a Mediterranean lifestyle, and top education opportunities.

 Schengen Area – The Malta Golden Visa Programme

-The Schengen Area comprises 26 European states that have officially abolished passport and other types of border control.
+The Schengen Area comprises 26 European states that have officially abolished passport, this includes the Maltese passport and other types documents and procedures of border control.
 This effectively works as a single jurisdiction for international travel purposes, with a common visa policy.